 The technology for this type of hologram has been around for years and even used extensively by magicians and filmmakers, but it to an artist to perfect it.
 Joanie Lemercier uses 2D projections paired with a motion sensor to give the impression and functionality of a 3D image that is incredibly high-def and realistic feeling.
 And since it is tracking the motion of the viewer and not a camera, no headset or screen is required.

 8. Table Holograms:

-Though not true 3D holograms like the Digital Holographic Tabletop above, there are a couple other holographic table products worth mentioning as they are available right now and very cool.
+Though not true 3D holograms like the Digital Holographic Tabletop above, there are a couple of other holographic table products worth mentioning as they are available right now and very cool.
 The Euclideon Hologram Table is an immersive, multi-user system that coordinates atoms of light with an incredible algorithm that can handle 1000GB of graphics data, creating stunning visuals.
 Unfortunately, it does require special lenses to use.

 Then there is the Hololamp, which is the first glasses-free hologram table.
-It creates a projection on a flat surface that can be manipulated manually by a motion tracking scanning camera.
-More user-friendly, but not quite as cool looking.
+It creates a projection on a flat surface that can be manipulated manually by a motion-tracking scanning camera.
+More user-friendly but not quite as cool looking.

 9. 3D Volumetric Technology:

 Possibly the coolest-looking current holographic technology, Volumetric holograms like those created with the Voxon VX1 display use an ultra-high-speed digital light engine and a highly-optimized volume rendering engine to project over half a billion points of light into a volumetric space every second.
 Hundreds of digital cross-sections of an image are projected synchronously onto a specially designed high-speed reciprocating screen.
 As the photons of light hit the screen, they are diffused and form a physical cross-sectional image at precisely the right place in physical space.
 Our eyes are tricked into blending those layers together into 1 single, 3D image.
 No glasses are required.